BG3-RAW-Mods/bg3-RAW-addon/README.md

 ## Credits

-- BG3 Discord Modding community (lostsoul, Velnir, Athera, ghostboats, hinikuya)
+- BG3 Discord Modding community (lostsoul, Velnir, Athera, ghostboats, hinikuya, JuuM)
 - Zerd, for RAW which gave me inspiration, and its config system.
 - Community Library and Compatibility Framework

+## Known bugs

+- Throwing Wyvern Poison still works when disabled, can't find a way to fix this